Annual Summer Picnic

 The Harvard Club will provide hamburgers, hot dogs and veggie burgers hot off the grill along with chips, side dishes, lemonade and tableware.

 Alumni please bring a dessert to share.
+Students are our guests and need bring only thenselves.

 All Harvard University graduates, affiliates and students along with your families are cordially invited.
 Look for us in the shelter under the Bell Tower after you turn onto Pleasant Street.
 Parking is available at the park, at the softball field, on the left side of Pleasant across from the park and on Field House Way.